Towards an understanding of CNNs: analysing the recovery of activation pathways via Deep Convolutional Sparse Coding: Recovery of denser activation pathways

-This proves the result holds for the $k+1$th case and given this and our base case hold then all others must follow.
-The bound on the error at each layer follows in exactly the same manner as that of Lemma \ref{lemma_1}. \end{proof}
+This proves the result holds for the $l+1$th case, given that this and the base case hold true then all other cases must follow.
+Finally, the bound on the patch error at each layer follows immediately from Lemma \ref{ch3_lemma_single_layer}. \end{proof}